Jay Cimino: Military relations

 A rapport with Colorado Springs's thriving military community has proven to be vital for Mr. Cimino's enterprises.
 In a 2011 interview, he even estimated that local military personnel and their families account for 60% of his companies' business.

 Accolades

 The Phil Long Community Fund, in collaboration with the Denver Broncos, built the playground in America the Beautiful Park.
 As a result, the park now contains a street named Cimino Drive (dedicated in 2003).
 His hometown of Trinidad opened the Jay Cimino Downtown Family Park and Playground in the summer of 2007.
 In 2011, Cimino was honored by Wards Auto with a Top 500 Dealer Profile.
-The aforementioned Mount Carmel Health, Wellness and Community Center has also thrust Cimino into the local spotlight.
+The aforementioned Mount Carmel Health, Wellness and Community Center also thrust Cimino into the local spotlight.
 Because of the center's contribution to Trinidad and the surrounding area, the Pikes Peak chapter of the American Red Cross selected Cimino as the humanitarian of the year for 2013.